LinhQuach13/Individual_project_HR_analytics/README.md

 The ability to target whether a candidate will leave a job may allow for the savings of money, time, and may assist in finding methods to improve retention.

 The main goal of this project is to create a model that with specific features can accurately predict a candidate's decision to stay or leave a company.
-A classification model was constructed to predict the target of job change.
+A classification model was constructed to predict the target of who will move to a new job (job change).
 The model performed slightly better than the baseline thus it has some value.